vectordotdev/vector/rfcs/2020-10-15-3480-file-source-rework.md

 checksumming, so I would suggest we attack that first:

 - [ ] Migrate `FileWatcher` to general purpose file wrapper with fingerprinting
+- [ ] Rework checkpoint persistence to allow differentiating and migrating between types
 - [ ] Combine checksum and first line checksum fingerprinting strategies
 - [ ] Add path-based fingerprinting strategy
 - [ ] Deprecate device/inode fingerprinting strategy